-This project aims to affirm the Social and Solidarity Economy (SSE) in Europe through IVET curricula innovation, specifically in existing professional profiles of economics, management, financial and social area.
+This project aims to implement the Social and Solidarity Economy (SSE) in Europe through IVET curricula innovation, specifically in existing professional profiles of economics, management, financial and social area.
 Its inspiring vision is a comprehensive training and professional development of younger generations, which integrates alternative socio-economic models in their framework of ideas and attitudes.

-- SSE as an alternative socio-economic model
+1. SSE as an alternative socio-economic model

-- IVET as a tool for social change
+2. IVET as a tool for social change

 A paradigm shift requires a change in consciousness.
 This is why education and training are a fundamental piece of this process – and particularly IVET with its great potential to transform younger generations into citizens and professionals who are more knowledgeable and aware, as well as more able to deal with current societal challenges.
 This calls for an approach that evokes IVET, namely in upper secondary and non-tertiary levels, as qualitative choice on skills/vocational development and on transversal and general knowledge acquisition, to train highly skilled and educated young adults.
 For this, IVET curricula needs to be innovative in order to respond to contemporary labour market and social challenges.